 Circle Logo Adobe Illustrator File | Download

-2014 was a banner year for Jared Pellerin.
-With the independent release of Floating While Dreaming, Pell established himself as a premier force in the music world.
+2014 was a banner year for Pell.
+With the independent release of Floating While Dreaming, the New Orleans native established himself as a premier force in the music world.
 The first major statement of a serious artist, Floating While Dreaming garnered ecstatic press across the board, including FADER, Billboard, Complex, and more.
-The album allowed Pell to flex his musical muscle while forging his own identity.
+The project allowed Pell to flex his musical muscle while forging his own identity.

 Pell knows the importance of dreams.
 Hurricane Katrina forced Pell’s family to move to Jackson, Mississippi, when Pell was only fourteen.
 “All I was able to take with me from New Orleans was the musical culture I grew up in, not my possessions, only memories and life lessons,” he says, “creating a new life from scratch teaches you resilience.”